CambodiaOfficial Name: Kingdom of Cambodia

 Local Laws & Special Circumstances

-Water Festival During this annual festival which takes place in Phnom Penh in November, the population of the city nearly quadruples as millions of Cambodians from every town and province flock to the capital for three days.
-In November 2010, this festival was marred by a tragic stampede killing more than 300 people.
-Please avoid crowded areas near the riverfront during the Water Festival holiday.
+SPECIAL CIRCUMSTANCES: Water Festival: During this annual festival, which takes place in Phnom Penh in November, the population of the city nearly quadruples as millions of Cambodians from every town and province flock to the capital for three days.
+You should avoid crowded areas near the riverfront during the Water Festival holiday.

 Customs: Cambodian customs authorities may enforce strict regulations concerning temporary importation into or export from Cambodia of items such as drugs, firearms, antiquities, or ivory.
 It is advisable to contact the Embassy of Cambodia in Washington for specific information regarding customs requirements.

 Financial Transactions: The U.S. dollar is widely used, especially for larger transactions, and most prices are quoted in dollars.
 Ripped or torn U.S. bills are not accepted.
 The Cambodian riel can also be used, but it is less favored and is mostly given to tourists as change for dollar purchases.
 The riel is commonly used in smaller towns and rural areas.
 Credit cards are increasingly accepted within Cambodia, and a number of banks in Phnom Penh accept Visa cards for cash advances.
 Credit cards are often subject to a service charge.
 Banks and major hotels accept travelers' checks but usually charge a service fee.
 Several international banks operate ATM machines that allow travelers to obtain U.S. dollar currency in Phnom Penh, Siem Reap, and other urban centers.
-Please see the section on crime for information on ATM and credit card fraud.
 Personal checks are not generally accepted.
-Several banks serve as Western Union agents to which funds can be wired, including in Phnom Penh, Siem Reap, Sihanoukville, and other provincial cities.
+Several banks serve as Western Union agents, to which funds can be wired, including in Phnom Penh, Siem Reap, Sihanoukville, and other provincial cities.
 Information on Western Union can be found at their website.

 Travel & Transportation